-On November 8, 2023, the Company announced that it had entered into an option agreement for a fourth property block: the "Don Fermin" concession.
+On November 8, 2023, the Company announced that it had entered into an option agreement for an additional property block: the "Don Fermin" concession.
 Don Fermin is a mining concession granted by the mining authority of Salta Province, located on the eastern flank of the Salar de Rincon, approximately 19 km east of the Rincon West property block.
 The property had not received significant exploration work previously.
 Terms of the option include cash payments totaling US\$2,750,000 over 18 months, including an initial non-reimbursable payment of US\$250,000.

 The Company can advance the dates of the subsequent four payments at its discretion.
 The vendor retains a 1.5% NSR which can be repurchased for US\$4,000,000.
-During the year ended December 31, 2024, the Company impaired \$3,402,350 in acquisition costs due to the termination of mining license.
-See also Events After the Reporting Period.